 When I get back, I get started and offer courses, workshops and personal development.

 - Personal development through my therapeutic experience.

 For 6 years, I have also been organizing retreats.
-Go for a few days in nature.
+Leave for a few days in nature.
 Disconnect without constraint and rigidity.

-I am also interested in food, the one that heals.
+I am also interested in food, the kind that heals.
 I have always had digestion problems and I offer solutions for an anti-inflammatory diet.

 I am often asked what yoga I teach.
-It's a mix of yoga and dance that didn't have a name.
+It's a mixture of yoga and dance that had no name.

 I decided to call it BALM yoga.
-It is a yoga of healing not of performance.
+It is a yoga of care not performance.